yang-zhang/yang-zhang.github.io/stat_python_r.md

 Data say 526 out of 1000 visitors to your website clicked.

 ##### Confidence interval
-Question: what is the confidence interval of the click rate?
+Question: What is the confidence interval of the click rate?

 ###### Python
 ```py